Everything you need to know about adding tables to WordPress

 4. Displaying pricing tables: Pricing tables are an essential feature for any business that sells products or services.
 A well-designed pricing table can help customers compare different plans or packages and make informed decisions.

-5. Creating event schedules: WordPress tables can be used to create event schedules for conferences, festivals, and other events.
-This can be especially helpful for attendees who want to plan their itinerary ahead of time.
+5. Creating event schedules: WordPress tables are good for creating event schedules for conferences, festivals, and other events.

 6. Document libraries: A table layout is also an excellent way to present documents because users can quickly search, sort, and filter the table to find items in the document library.